 3. Organizing the Workspace

 The uninterrupted workflow is a must while using Photoshop to avoid loss of work.
-Working with Layers and Mask always helps to organize the file.
+Working with Layers and masks always helps to organize the file.
 Along with this, naming the layer is a must otherwise it leads to confusion.
-Masking the Layers in categories is advisable because that increases flexibility thus reducing the number of layers.
+Masking the Layers in categories is an advisable photoshop tip because that increases flexibility thus reducing the number of layers.

 4. Using Blend Mode

 There are several styles available in the blend mode which can be found in the dropdown box of the layers tab.
 It helps in experimenting with styles, opacity, contrast with modes like lighten, darken, multiply, color dodge, linear dodge, difference, subtract, divide, etc. A detailed tutorial can be found below: